Github-1069/Jiaotong-Preference/README.md

 3. Adjusted Marascuilo procedure with Bonferroni correction.
    - Why adjusted?
 In our textbook,
    - Why Bonferroni correction?
+We want to control the aggregate chance of committing type 1 error to 0.05.

+4. We apply t-test to figure out the relative importance rank of situational variables.
+We assume that if one variable(A) is more important than another(B) for an option, then with controlled A, change of B will not significantly influence the probability distribution of that option.
+For example, to test W is more important than C for certain option, we formulated
+$𝐻_0$: Given controlled D and C, different W leads to the same probability distribution of that option.($𝜇_{𝐷0𝐶}$=$𝜇_{𝐷1𝐶}$)
+$𝐻_𝑎$: Given controlled D and C, different W leads to the different probability distribution of that option.($𝜇_{𝐷0𝐶}$≠$𝜇_{𝐷1𝐶}$)
+If we reject $𝐻_0$, then we can deduce W is more important than C.

 #### Question 2

-Multivariate Logistic Regression.
+Multinomial Logistic Regression.
 Pending.

 ### Visulization

 1. Basic description.
-We draw pie charts for demographic variables.
+We draw a pie chart for demographic variables.
 2. For question 1,
+   - We draw a bar chart for number of the most favorable options of samples in different conditions.
+   - We draw a heat map for discrepancy of probability distribution under different situations.